yojimbo87/Eastern/README.md

 - Clone a repository and build Eastern project which gives you dll that you can reference

-Usage
+Usage and API
 ---

-- ODatabase API (database operations) - soon
+- Database operations - ODatabase API - soon
-- OServer API (server operations) - soon
+- Server operations - OServer API - soon
-- EasternClient API (connection pooling and globals) - soon
+- Connection pooling and globals - EasternClient API - soon

 Under the hood
 ---